cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/02-kubernetes-service-creation.md

     ibmcloud ks workers <clusterId>
     kubectl get nodes -o wide

-## Kubernetes Namepaces

-Before we begin we should set up a Kubernetes Namespace.
-This allows us to group all our Kubernetes objects together under our project, and separate them from other potential projects on the same cluster.
-By default, the *default* namespace is used, but by using a custom one, it gives us flexibility in managing it later.
-When we use a non-default namespace, we need to migrate all the secrets over so that the tokens use to authenticate against the Cloud Container Register are available when we pull images.

-1. Create a Kubernetes Namespace and use it in the current context.

-    ```
-    kubectl create ns cas2019ns
-    kubectl config set-context --current --namespace=cas2019ns
-    kubectl config get-contexts
-    kubectl get secrets -n default -o yaml | sed 's/default/cas2019ns/g' | kubectl -n cas2019ns create -f -
-    ```

 ## Deploy into the Kubernetes Cluster

 To get started, a Kubernetes deployment is needed to define how you want the pods deployed.
 A pod is the smallest deployable unit which may contain one or more containers,